-- 2.1 The Housing Standards team currently administers a Mobile Homes Procedure including the application processes of site licences and site inspections.
-A procedure, approved by Cabinet on 1st July 2014, introduced a Mobile Homes Fee Policy to charge a fee for these service and recover costs. - 2.2 New regulations the Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020 require that a person managing a residential caravan site must be a fit and proper person to do so.
-The regulations commence in two parts with certain powers and obligations initiated on the 1st July 2021 with the completion and legal duties commencing on the 1st October 2021. - 2.3 The new Regulations only affects relevant protect sites as for the procedures in the Mobile Homes Act 2013.
-Protected sites are those where residents have certain rights regarding occupancy and rents as detailed in the 1983 Mobile Homes Act.
-Private family residential site and holiday site are not included in the requirement. - 2.4 The new process requires that the site operator will need to apply to the Council to be included in a new register of fit and proper persons.
-If the site operator has appointed a site manager to manage the site, they could apply for that person (rather than themselves) to be assessed as fit and proper. - 2.5 The fit and proper test includes a determination of whether the relevant person can secure the proper management of the site, including compliance with the site licence and the long-term maintenance of the site. - 2.6 The council will also need to consider other legal requirements in the determination of whether a person is fit and proper, including prescribed committed offences, rights to work, membership of any redress scheme and rejected applications from other authorities. - 2.7 If a site operator or their appointed site manager fails to meet the fit and proper test, the site operator will have a limited grace period in which to submit another application for an alternative site manager to be assessed for inclusion on the register.
+2.5 Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020

+- 2.6 These new regulations require that a person managing a residential caravan site must be a fit and proper person to do so.
+The regulations commence in two parts with certain powers and obligations initiated on the 1st July 2021 with the completion and legal duties commencing on the 1st October 2021. - 2.7 The Regulations only affects relevant protected sites as for the procedures in the Mobile Homes Act 2013. - 2.8 The site operator will need to apply to the Council to be included in a new register of fit and proper persons.
+If the site operator has appointed a site manager to manage the site, they could apply for that person (rather than themselves) to be assessed as fit and proper. - 2.9 The fit and proper test includes a determination of whether the relevant person can secure the proper management of the site, including compliance with the site licence and the long-term maintenance of the site. - 2.10 The council will also need to consider other legal requirements in the determination of whether a person is fit and proper, including prescribed committed offences, rights to work, membership of any redress scheme and rejected applications from other authorities.
+The Council can approve the application with conditions.
+Explanations of use of conditions are detailed in the Guidance. - 2.11 If a site operator or their appointed site manager fails to meet the fit and proper test, the site operator will have a limited grace period in which to submit another application for an alternative site manager to be assessed for inclusion on the register. - 2.12 A successful application will be included in the register for five years.
+The fit and proper person's name and business contact details, as well as the name and address of the site, and whether a condition has been attached, will all be included on the register.
+Where an application is rejected, the name and address of the site will be included on the register but not the person's name or business contact details. - 2.13 The Council is required to make the register available to the public and online. - 2.14 Where the Council makes a decision to include the relevant person on the register: - for less than the standard five years, or - subject to conditions, or - not to include the relevant person on the register,